manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 ## Backup and restore with mysqldump

 <!-- example mysqldump_backup -->
 To create a backup of your Manticore Search database, you can use the `mysqldump` command.
 We will use the default port and host in the examples.

+Note, `mysqldump` is supported only in [Plain mode](../Read_this_first.md#Real-time-mode-vs-plain-mode).

 <!-- request SQL -->
 ```bash